itsvetkov1/Sentient-Inbox/docs/email-processing-rules.md

 - Processing exceptions
 - Status update errors
 - Template processing issues
+- Response delivery failures

 This specification ensures consistent and reliable email processing while maintaining system efficiency and accuracy.
-Each rule and mechanism works in concert to provide a robust email management solution.
+Each rule and mechanism works in concert to provide a robust email management solution with appropriate responses to senders and efficient handling of complex scenarios.